dandusty/logseq-notes/pages/cas 6 saml2 upgrade.md

 ### https://gatech.infoready4.com/
 ### Not getting mail or the right eduPersonScopedAffiliation
 ### Attributes are mapped in json.
 May need to be moved to groovy to use Paul's eduPersonScopedAffiliation code
+### For now, I changed email_primary to mail in the json.
+Need to fix email_primary in cas.properties